patrycc/ardaudio-dl/README.md

 # ardaudio-dl

-A bash script for downloading audiobooks and series from the ARD Audiothek.
+A bash script for downloading audiobooks from the ARD Audiothek.

 ## Features